 The Pains Of Being Pure At Heart from New York are entering into a new phase of life.
-Their new album ‘The Echo of Pleasure’ set for release in July, showcases a more mature sound, slightly straying from their iconic youthful melodies.
-With this in mind Kip kindly spared a few words to talk to us about the new record, all things Sarah Records, and their upcoming tour…
+Their new album ‘The Echo of Pleasure’ released in July, showcases a more mature sound, slightly straying from their iconic youthful melodies.
+With this in mind Kip kindly spared a few words to talk to us about the new record, all things Sarah Records, and their current tour…

 We love your first single ‘Anymore’ off the new album.
 Could you tell us a bit about the record?